 State of Pennsylvania Tax Accounts:

 - Pennsylvania new employers will need to register their business with the state of Pennsylvania to obtain both:

 - State Income Tax (SIT) account with the Department of Revenue for payroll withholding taxes

 - State Unemployment Insurance (SUI) account with the Department of Labor and Industry for unemployment taxes

-- You can register online through Revenue e-Services Center online PA100 for both of these accounts.
-For tax specific registration assistance contact the state at (717) 787-1064.
+- You can register online through myPATH to register your business with the department.
+For tax-specific registration assistance, contact the state at (717) 787-1064.